-Learn more in our Advanced Guide to a Business Visa in Vietnam.
+Learn more in our Guide to Applying for a Business Visa in Vietnam.

 A residency permit is just as important as a work permit because it allows foreign citizens to stay in Vietnam while working in the country.
-Therefore both work permit and residency permit have the same validity.
+Therefore both work permits and residency permits have the same validity.

-The application process of work permit is as follow:
+The application process for a work permit is as follows:

-Employers need to register each employee at the tax revenue department once he or she is hired.
-Foreign residents in Vietnam has a progressive income tax ranging from 5% to 35%.
+Upon hiring an employee, employers must proceed to register them with the tax revenue department.
+Foreign employees in Vietnam have a progressive income tax ranging from 5% to 35%.

-Employment of companies must be carried out in accordance with the minimum wage set by the Vietnamese government.
+Companies must conduct their hiring practices in alignment with the minimum wage regulations established by the Vietnamese government.

 The minimum wage in Vietnam increased by 6.5% in 2018, making the minimum wage range from USD 118 (VND 2.76 million) to USD 171 (VND 3.98 million).
 According to a proposal by Vietnam’s National Wage Council, the minimum wage increased by 5.3% this year, so currently the minimum wage ranges from USD 126 (VND 2.92 million) to USD 180 (VND 4.18 million) in 2019.

-The increased rates of monthly minimum wage in Vietnam in 2020 are detailed as follows, based on the cost of living in each region:
+The detailed 2020 monthly minimum wage increments in Vietnam are outlined below, taking into account the cost of living in each region:

 Apart from the minimum wage raise, employers need to pay employees who have been in vocational training a salary that is 7% higher than the minimum salary.
-Employers are not permitted to reduce employees’ allowances of their overtime, hardships and/or night shifts, even with the increase of minimum wage in 2020.
+Even with the increase in the minimum wage in 2020, employers cannot decrease employees’ allowances for overtime, hardships, and/or night shifts.

-The unemployment insurance’s capped salary will also increase following the hike of minimum wage:
+The unemployment insurance’s capped salary will also increase following the hike in the minimum wage: